How to Apply for Chinese Universities: Step-by-Step Guide 2026

 ⚠️ Important: All documents must be notarized and translated by certified translators.
 Keep both original and translated copies.
 Universities require scanned copies for online applications, but you'll need originals when you arrive in China.

-Application Portals
+Which Application Portals Should I Use?

 You'll need to apply through two main portals: